 The best approach to changing the background in Photoshop is to create a selection that separates the foreground and the background.

 As with everything in Photoshop, there are several different ways to do achieve the same results.
 In this tutorial we’ll be using the Quick Selection tool, but it would work just as effectively with the Pen tool.
-That’s a little more advanced, but the Pen tool is definitely one worth mastering.

 1. Select the Foreground Object